 Miscellaneous overhead structure foundations such as lighting and signage shall be designed in accordance with AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals, effective as of the Final RFP release date.

 2.3 Seismic

-Seismic design of the bridge structures, roadway structures, and bridge embankments shall be required in accordance with the SCDOT Geotechnical Design Manual and SCDOT Seismic Design Specifications for Highway Bridges.
-Seismic evaluation is required for all bridge embankments, regardless of fill height.
-Seismic evaluation is required for existing embankments where they are modified by placement of new fill.
+Seismic design of the bridge structure, embankments, and all roadway structures shall be required in accordance with the SCDOT GDM and SCDOT Seismic Design Specifications for Highway Bridges.